42BV/mad-react-url/docs/rationale/queryParams.md

 nav_order: 2
 ---

-`mad-react-url` fixes the `query params are strings` problem, via one simple
+`@42.nl/react-url` fixes the `query params are strings` problem, via one simple
-abstraction: withQueryParams. withQueryParams is a higher order function which makes all query params available as React props.
+abstraction: useQueryParams. useQueryParams is a higher order function which makes all query params available as React props.

 For example: